Script are not enabled

 The Community Home Education Program (CHEP) is administered by the Orange County Department of Education.
 CHEP is an award-winning state-funded independent study program that offers free resources to parents who choose to educate their children at home.
 CHEP provides curriculum and the support of certificated teachers to students and the adults who teach them.
 Our program requires a high level of participation by parents and students.
-We currently serve approximately 400 students from transitional kindergarten through eighth grade.
+We currently serve students from transitional kindergarten through eighth grade.

 We are a public school and offer a free homeschool (Independent Study program) – Families will be partnered with a supportive California credentialed CHEP teacher who will guide and help you in planning meaningful and interesting lessons and assessing your child's academic progress on a monthly basis.
 Parents or guardians must agree to plan, prepare, and support daily instruction at home.

 Students earn attendance credit for work done at home when parents meet with their CHEP teacher each month to review the work, turn in work samples in each of the curricular areas, and to discuss and set educational goals for the next month.
 More frequent contact by phone or in person is always available.

 CHEP is a public school and adheres to all public school requirements.
 We offer a wide variety of online programs available to support learning including: I-Ready (Language Arts and Math), Lexia, Reflex Math, standardized testing and other assessments to monitor student progress.

 Our site is located in Tustin where we offer a variety of on campus enrichment classes, grade level courses, workshops, yearbook, and field trip experiences.
 These are supplemental to the direct teaching done by the parent at home.

 Per Independent Study law and prior to enrollment, the parent and the school must agree that CHEP placement is in the best interest of the student.